Root Canals - Clarendon Hills, IL

-Alleviate Pain, Avoid Extraction with Root Canal Therapy
+Alleviate Pain, Avoid Tooth Extraction with Root Canal Therapy

 When a tooth is internally traumatized, we may recommend root canal therapy to save the tooth and eliminate discomfort.
 Your teeth have a hard outer shell (enamel), a secondary layer (dentin), and a soft inner core that contains the nerve structure (pulp).
 If a tooth sustains extensive damage, the pulp can die, which stimulates increased blood flow and creates pressure within the tooth.
 Infection can set in, and all of these components cause toothache pain.
 You don't have to suffer with toothache and dental sensitivity any longer.
-Call now and schedule your appointment with Dr. Hong or Dr. Lam for root canal therapy.
-Our Westmont office serves patients from Downers Grove, Hinsdale, Oak Brook, and the surrounding areas.
+Call now and schedule your appointment with Dr. Hong or Dr. Lam for root canals in Clarendon Hills, IL.
+Our Clarendon Hills dental office serves patients from Downers Grove, Hinsdale, Oak Brook, and the surrounding areas.

 What is a Root Canal?

 A root canal is a procedure necessary when tooth decay or damage reaches the innermost layers of teeth called the pulp.
 This is where the tooth’s nerve is housed.
 When the tooth’s nerve tissue is accessed, the result can be severe pain or dental sensitivity.
 During a root canal, Dr. Hong or Dr. Lam will remove the diseased and/or damaged inner tissue, fill the canal with an inert substance, and seal the tooth to prevent future problems.